 A UTI can turn into a more serious problem if it’s not treated or if it spreads to the kidneys.
-UTIs are also potentially more dangerous for people with other conditions that impact their immune systems.
+UTIs are generally more dangerous for:

-If you have symptoms of a UTI – even mild symptoms – it’s important to talk to a medical provider sooner rather than later if you also:
+If you have even mild symptoms of a UTI and one of those other conditions, talk to a medical provider immediately.

 UTIs can cause significant pain and discomfort.
 Without treatment, they can move to the kidneys and potentially cause kidney damage or more widespread infection.

 You should also speak to a provider if you are being treated for a UTI and your condition gets worse.
-If you develop signs of a more serious infection, like nausea, vomiting, fever, chills or blood in the urine, make an appointment today.
+If you develop signs of a more serious infection, like nausea, vomiting, fever, chills or bloody urine, make an appointment today.
 This could indicate that the infection has reached the kidneys.